Skip to Content

 Which Clothes To Take

-First things first, check the weather forecast for your destination, but remember, the weather can be as unpredictable as a plot twist in a mystery novel.
-For warm destinations, think of breathable, moisture-wicking fabrics that keep you cool and dry.
+First things first, check the weather forecast for your destination but remember, the weather can sometimes be unpredictable.
+But as a rule of thumb, when you go camping, you want clothes made of breathable, moisture-wicking fabrics that keep you cool and dry like lightweight, long-sleeved shirts.

 Now, for specific destinations, if you’re heading to a rainy place like the Pacific Northwest, think waterproof everything.
-In desert terrains, like in the Grand Canyon, go for light colors that reflect the sun and a wide-brimmed hat to be your personal patch of shade.
-If you’re planning to scale peaks in the Rockies, layering is key, along with extra insulation for those chilly altitudes.
+In desert terrains, like in the Grand Canyon, go for light colors that reflect the sun and if you’re planning to scale peaks in the Rockies, layering is key, along with extra insulation.

 Shelter And Comfort